 Hoping for a cure

-I wish so badly for a cure.
+I wish so badly for a cute.
 This disease has tested my faith several times.
 It had lead me to think horrible thoughts about wanting to die, it was that bad and writing about it makes me cry.
 Knowing that it got that bad several months ago is just so surreal.

 Now, I find strength in my family, friends, and my faith.
 Those who are also suffering, you're not alone.
 I've been labeled a hypochondriac before I was diagnosed, or basically crazy because it was all in my head.
 Many people seem to not understand invisible disability and chronic diseases, which frustrates me.
 I could go on and on....
 I wish everyone well, keep fighting.